The Marriage of Ramuntcho

 The Marriage of Ramuntcho (French: Le mariage de Ramuntcho) is a 1947 French comedy film directed by Max de Vaucorbeil and starring Gaby Sylvia, André Dassary and Frank Villard.
 It is often considered to be the first French feature using modern color photography.
+It is based on Pierre Loti's 1897 novel Ramuntcho.

 Precursors

 Attempts at natural color filmmaking were few and far between in France before the 1950s.
 The seldom used Keller-Dorian system employed a proprietary additive film stock so complex that making copies of it was impossible.
 Francita Color, another additive process, was more practical but low fidelity.
 During German occupation, a few animated shorts made with imported Agfacolor stock pioneered subtractive color in the country, but no feature or live action film had yet been shot using this technology.

 Production

 Development

 In early 1946, Alice Charles, manager of Films de France, a documentary and news specialist, announced that she was moving her offices to the headquarters of distributor Distribution Parisienne de Film (D.P.F.), as her company was looking to branch out into features with the support of new D.P.F. boss Henry de Saint-Girons.
 The Marriage of Ramuntcho was the first of a two-picture slate announced in mid-April 1946 by Films de France.
 The second was a biopic of Count Cagliostro to be directed by Robert Péguy.

 Both movies were hurried into production to capitalize on the discovery of unused Agfacolor reels left by the Germans at Éclair following their defeat.
 Producer Paul Dutournier chose to film Pierre Loti's novel Ramuntcho, largely from practical reasons: the story was set in his home region of the Basque Country, and he had already participated in another adaptation of the same novel before the war.
 He entrusted the film's story treatment to his friend, Basque novelist Pierre Aspétéguy.